SimonLab/cv-2/README.md

 Development Style
 --------------------

 I love writing clean, well-structured and tested code, and especially enjoy working with new technologies and frameworks.
+I use Linux day to day for development but am familiar with the Mac interface.

 ### Skills
 (Strong skills in bold)